panoptic-labs/docs/docs/panoptic-protocol/design.md

                 = pp.inAMM() / (pp.inAMM() + token0.balanceOf(pp) - pp.locked())
 ```

-Here are a few examples of the `poolUtilisation` calculation:
+Here are a few examples of the `poolUtilization` calculation.

+First, the pool utilization is equal to 50%, the targeted equilibrium.
+When this happens, the commission rate is at its minimum, and the Buy/Sell collateralization ratios are at their minimum too.
 ```solidity
 -Example 1: poolUtilization = 50%  (targeted equilibrium)
    _------pp.totalBalance()--+----------------------_